Luhansk People's Republic: Static war period (2015–2022)

-This resulted in a 63 day period during which the whole of Luhansk Oblast was controlled by separatist forces.
-However, during the 2022 Ukrainian Kharkiv counteroffensive starting on September 4, the village of Bilohorivka became contested between Ukrainian and Russian forces; on September 10, the village was confirmed to be under Ukrainian control.

-Recognition and international relations
+International status

 The Luhansk People's Republic (LPR) initially sought recognition as a sovereign state following its declaration of independence in April 2014.
 Subsequently, the LPR willingly acceded to the Russian Federation as a Russian federal subject in September–October 2022, effectively ceasing to exist as a sovereign state in any capacity and revoking its status as such in the eyes of the international community.
 The LPR claims direct succession to Ukraine's Luhansk Oblast.

 From 2014 to 2022, Ukraine, the United Nations, and most of the international community regarded the LPR as an illegal entity occupying a portion of Ukraine's Luhansk Oblast (see: International sanctions during the Russo-Ukrainian War).
 The Donetsk People's Republic (DPR), which had a similar backstory, was regarded in the exact same way.
 Crimea's status was treated slightly differently since Russia annexed that territory immediately after its declaration of independence in March 2014.

 Up until February 2022, Russia did not recognise the LPR, although it maintained informal relations with the LPR.
 On 21 February 2022, Russia officially recognised the LPR and the DPR at the same time, marking a major escalation in the 2021–2022 diplomatic crisis between Russia and Ukraine.
 Three days later, on 24 February 2022, Russia launched a full-scale invasion of the entire country of Ukraine, partially under the pretext of protecting the LPR and the DPR.
 The war had wide-reaching repercussions for Ukraine, Russia, and the international community as a whole (see: War crimes, Humanitarian impact, Environmental impact, Economic impact, and Ukrainian cultural heritage).
 In September 2022, Russia made moves to consolidate the territories that it had occupied in Ukraine, including Donetsk, Kherson, Luhansk, and Zaporizhzhia Oblasts.
 Russia officially annexed these four territories in September–October 2022.

 Between February 2022 and October 2022, in addition to receiving Russian recognition, the LPR was recognised by North Korea (13 July 2022) and Syria (29 June 2022).
-This means that three United Nations member states recognised the LPR in total throughout its period of de facto independence.
+This means that three United Nations member states recognised the LPR in total throughout its period of claimed independence.
 The LPR was also recognised by three other breakaway entities: the DPR, South Ossetia (19 June 2014), and Abkhazia (25 February 2022).

 Relations with Ukraine

-The LPR has been in a state of armed conflict with Ukraine ever since the former declared independence in 2014.
-The Ukrainian military operation against the republic is officially called an anti-terrorist operation, although it is not considered to be a terrorist entity by the Supreme Court of Ukraine itself nor by either the EU, the US, or Russia.
+The Ukrainian government passed the "Law on the special status of Donbas" on 16 September 2014, which designated a special status within Ukraine on certain areas of Donetsk and Luhansk regions, in line with the Minsk agreements.
+The status lasted for three years, and then was extended annually several times.

+In January 2015, Ukraine declared the Russia-backed separatist republics in Donbas to be terrorist organisations.